Ron Polte: Career

 Polte was noted for his business acumen which in 1967 enabled him to land, with Capitol Records, one of the first major recording contracts for any San Francisco headliner band.
 He, as had Hollingworth before him, rejected proffered contracts for the Ace of Cups, as they felt offers received would not adequately compensate the band nor respect their talent.

 He has writing credit for three tracks on the 1968 debut album by The Electric Flag, A Long Time Comin', one of them their 1967 single Groovin' Is Easy.
+He also wrote "It's Been Too Long" for Quicksilver's debut album.